 Learn to Row

 Want to try rowing?
-Charlotte Youth Rowing will offer new rowers an opportunity to get a taste of what the program is all about during Learn to Row which will take place from 10:00 am September 7th to 10:00 am September 8th.
+Charlotte Youth Rowing will offer new rowers an opportunity to get a taste of what the program is all about during Learn to Row.
 This is a fun, overnight event at YMCA’s Camp Thunderbird that allows prospective rowers a chance to gauge whether they like the sport and to meet other current and potential teammates.

 The Spring 2020 Learn To Row will be held on Saturday, February 22nd at Catawba Yacht Club.
 Advanced registration is required and fees are non-refundable.
 Learn to Row is open to any 8th, 9th or 10th grader who would like to giving rowing a try.
 Click here for more information and HERE TO REGISTER!

 Join the team